Click HERE to purchase tickets for the next History on Tap.

 Clark County Historical Museum unites history and hops as part of its interactive program, “History on Tap.”
 Each event features a trivia quiz, a Q&A segment, a talk on a popular historical topic, and — of course — a selection of local brews.
 Events are held at the Kiggins Theatre in downtown Vancouver, 1011 Main Street.
 Doors open at 6 p.m. and the event begins at 7 p.m.

 Admission to “History on Tap” is $15 in advance, or $18 the day of the event.
 Tickets can be purchased at the Kiggins Theatre Box Office, the Clark County Historical Museum, or online at kigginstheatre.com/movies/history-on-tap.
-Audio support for “History on Tap” is provided by the Courtney Irvin Trust, and marketing support is provided by Zzoom Media.
-Additional support is provided by Vancouver’s Downtown Association.
+Audio support for “History on Tap” is provided by the Courtney Irvin Trust.
+Additional support is provided by Vancouver’s Downtown Association and ZZeppelin.

 January 17: From Lucky to Loowit: The Fall of Lucky Lager and the Rise of the Craft Brewing Industry